Skip to content

 For each course requested to be transferred, a syllabus, the official course description, and a transcript (official or unofficial) showing the grade received must be emailed as PDF file attachments to mspia.advisement@baruch.cuny.edu for evaluation.
 After review by the college administration, students will be notified by email about their transfer credit evaluation and status.
 Transfer courses may be evaluated as core courses or electives.
 Courses taken as a part of a certificate program may be considered.

 Marxe students may take electives at Baruch’s other two schools, Zicklin School of Business and Weissman School of Arts and Sciences, only if they are applicable and relevant to the student’s academic program and career goals.
 Students may view the schedules of the other schools and departments on CUNYfirst.
-After identifying a class that they would like to take, they must inform their Advisor via email including the course’s description and number to receive approval from your Advisor or Program Director, if necessary.
-It is possible to have these electives counted towards one’s concentration with approval from your Advisor and/Program Director.
+After identifying a class that they would like to take, they must inform their advisor via email including the course’s description and number to receive approval from your advisor or program director, if necessary.
+It is possible to have these electives counted towards one’s concentration with approval from your advisor and/program director.

 Marxe graduate students are allowed to take graduate courses at other CUNY colleges (host colleges) by completing an online process called the ePermit.
 The ePermit portal/application can be found on CUNYfirst.
 Courses eligible for ePermit must be graduate-level and should be a course in a CUNY masters program.